DiscipleTools/DT_DOCS/Disciple_Tools_Theme/general/faq.rst

 How do I remove the demo sample content?
 -------------------------------

-Refer to the `Remove Sample Content <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/demo.html#remove-sample-content>`_section of this help guide.
+Refer to the `Remove Sample Content <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/demo.html#remove-sample-content>` section of this help guide.